Data-Driven Merton's Strategies via Policy Randomization: Introduction

-Next, using a special stochastic volatility model considered in \citet{liu2007portfolio}, we further demonstrate why RL is preferable over the plug-in method even if the model class is correctly specified (but whose coefficients are unknown).
-Other than the challenge in statistically estimating some of the model primitives as discussed earlier, this model showcases another important yet subtle difficulty when applying the plug-in method: the forms of the model-based optimal policies may drastically depend on the constellations of the model primitives and some of them may be practically insensible or infeasible, yet a statistical method is typically unable to take those parameter constraints into consideration when estimating them.
-In other words, statistical methods focus on estimating the model without necessarily considering its implications on the subsequent decision-making step.
-As a result, model estimation errors can propagate to policy errors in a profound way.
-By contrast, the RL approach starts with a reasonable structure of policies and improves them within that class, thereby avoiding the issue.
+Using a stochastic volatility model studied by \citet{liu2007portfolio}, we further illustrate why RL outperforms the plug-in method even when the model class is correctly specified but its parameters are unknown.
+Beyond the statistical challenges in estimating model primitives, a subtle but critical difficulty arises with the plug-in approach: the forms of model-based optimal policies can depend drastically on the constellations of model parameters, some of which may be practically unreasonable or infeasible.
+Statistical estimation methods typically do not incorporate such parameter constraints, focusing solely on fitting the model without considering the implications for subsequent decision-making.
+As a result, estimation errors can propagate into significant policy errors.
+In contrast, the RL approach begins with a reasonable policy class and iteratively improves policies within that class, thereby effectively circumventing this issue.

-Finally, we report and discuss the results of both simulation and empirical studies comparing the performances of our RL algorithms with those of the classical plug-in method and a na\"ive buy-and-hold strategy.
-We find that the RL methods exhibit a clear and consistent advantage in terms of robustness and all-round performance.
+Finally, we present simulation and empirical studies comparing the performance of our RL algorithms against the classical plug-in method, a na\"ive buy-and-hold strategy and another data-driven method called empirical risk minimization (ERM).
+Our results demonstrate that the RL methods consistently exhibit superior robustness and overall performance.